What to watch out for when buying a leasehold flat above a shop

 Remember that some types of shop or other business may have more of an impact on your flat than others.
-Watch out in particular for dry cleaners, restaurants and takeaways, launderettes, pet shops, convenience stores and of course, sex shops.
+Watch out in particular for dry cleaners, restaurants and takeaways, launderettes, pet shops and convenience stores.

 You also need to bear in mind that just because you’ve got, say, a nice quiet bookshop below your flat currently which doesn’t cause any problems, doesn’t mean it’ll always be there.

 If you buy a flat in a block of flats or a converted house and your freeholder doesn’t maintain the building or perform other obligations under the lease, you may have the right to club together with your fellow flat owners and take over the management of the building or buy the freehold of the building.
 However when part of the building is commercial premises, you may not qualify for this right to manage, depending on the ratio of commercial to residential parts of the building.